What does switching to GoCardless actually look like?

 Once all that is confirmed, the upload is processed and approved by one of the GoCardless team and the switch is made.

-How long after the switch is processed can the organisation start taking payments again?
+How long after the switch is processed can the organization start taking payments again?

 Immediately.